Diyckstra/terraform-provider-deyckstra/website/docs/r/instance.md

 * `secondary_private_ips` - (Optional, Conflicts with `network_interface`) A list of secondary private IPv4 addresses to assign to the instance's primary network interface in a VPC.
 Currently, only specifying the primary private IP address is supported.
 * `source_dest_check` - (Optional) Controls if traffic is routed to the instance when the destination address does not match the instance.
 Defaults to `true`.
 * `subnet_id` - (Optional) VPC subnet ID to launch in.
-* `tags` - (Optional) A map of tags to assign to the resource.
+* `tags` - (Optional) Map of tags to assign to the resource.
 Note that these tags apply to the instance and not block storage devices.
-If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
+If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
 * `tenancy` - (Optional) The placement type.
 Valid values are `default`, `host`.

 ~> **Note** If you use the `host` value, you may encounter the `NotEnoughResourcesForInstanceType` error when running an instance.
 To avoid this, it is recommended to provide either the `subnet_id` argument or the `availability_zone` argument.